duerrfk/BlueIMU/README.md

 ![Schematic](/images/schematic.png)

 The Atmega328P MCU runs at 7.3728 MHz to allow for a perfect timing of the 230400 Baud serial connection to the HC06 Bluetooth module (230400 = 7.3728 MHz/32).
 Besides the serial connection, the HC06 module signals the Bluetooth connection state through a pin changing with a period of 750 ms while not connected and being constantly high while connected.
+Note that you need to porgram the HC06 module to use 230400 Baud using AT commands sent via the (wired) serial connection to the module (details can be found in the HC06 documentation).

 A 6 pin connector is used to connect an in-system programmer with the following common pinout: